Petrobras shares slump as Brazil's Bolsonaro doubles down on intervention

 On Saturday, Silva e Luna told Reuters that the company needed to find “balance” in fuel pricing, considering the impact on shareholders, investors, sellers and consumers.

-Brazil’s securities industry watchdog CVM is expected to launch an investigation into the change of leadership on Monday, according to a source with knowledge of the matter.
+Brazil’s securities industry watchdog CVM on Monday announced the opening of an investigation on the change of leadership, confirming an earlier Reuters report on the matter.

-Brazil’s listed preferred shares had pared losses slightly to trade down 19.3% by mid-day, its biggest intraday loss since the pandemic hit Brazil in earnest in March.
+Petrobras’ Brazil-listed preferred shares had pared losses slightly to trade down 18.5% by the afternoon, their biggest intraday loss since the pandemic hit Brazil in earnest in March.

 ($1 = 5.52 reais)

-Reporting by Sabrina Valle, Paula Laier and Gram Slattery, additional reporting by Aluisio Alves and Tatiana Bautzer in Sao Paulo; Karin Strohecker in London, Editing by Jason Neely, Paul Simao and Emelia Sithole-Matarise
+Reporting by Sabrina Valle, Gram Slattery, additional reporting by Aluisio Alves, Paula Laier and Tatiana Bautzer in Sao Paulo; Karin Strohecker and Marc Jones in London, Editing by Jason Neely, Paul Simao, Emelia Sithole-Matarise and Dan Grebler

 Our Standards: The Thomson Reuters Trust Principles.